1950 Wyoming Cowboys football team

 The 1950 Wyoming Cowboys football team represented the University of Wyoming in the Skyline Conference during the 1950 college football season.
-In their fourth season under head coach Bowden Wyatt, the Cowboys compiled a perfect 10–0 record (5–0 against Skyline opponents), won the Skyline Conference championship, ranked No. 12 in the final AP Poll, defeated Washington and Lee in the 1951 Gator Bowl, and outscored all opponents by a total of 363 to 59.
+In their fourth season under head coach Bowden Wyatt, the Cowboys compiled a perfect 10–0 record (5–0 against Skyline opponents), won the Skyline Conference championship, ranked No. 12 in the final AP poll, defeated Washington and Lee in the 1951 Gator Bowl, and outscored all opponents by a total of 363 to 59.
+The team ranked third in major college football in total defense, allowing an average of only 173.2 yards per game.

-Halfback Eddie Talboom received All-American honors after the 1950 season.
+Halfback Eddie Talboom scored 130 points (15 touchdowns, 40 points after touchdown) and received All-American honors after the 1950 season.
 He was recognized as a first-team offense player by the International News Service and as a second-team player on offense by the Associated Press.

 In 2000, Talboom became the first player in Wyoming program history to be inducted into the College Football Hall of Fame.
 Head coach Bowden Wyatt was also inducted into the College Football Hall of Fame as a coach in 1997.